akretion/ak-odoo-incubator/mrp_subcontract_location/README.rst

 MRP Subcontract Location
 ========================

-This modules aims to put the right location subcontracted manufacturing orders.
+This modules aims to put the right location for subcontracted Manufacturing Orders (MO).
-At Sale order Validation, we do not know yet which supplier will produce which products.
+At Sale Order (SO) validation, we do not know yet which subcontractors will be choosen.
 We only have this information when the subcontrated PO linked to a MO is validated.
-At this moment, we put the location on the raw material MO and the destination location on the MO's finished product.
+At this moment, we put the location on the raw materials and on the destination location of the finished product.

-When MO are chained, to avoid adding steps with internal picking between MO, we make the chained MO take the raw material (source location) directly on the previous MO dest location.
+When MOs are chained, to avoid adding steps with internal picking between MO, we make the chained MO take the raw material (source location) directly from the previous MO dest location.

 When subcontracting MOs, we also need to purchase and send the raw material directly at the subcontractor manufactory.
 This module display an address field on POs to indicate at which subcontractor we send the PO, the picking is created to the subcontractor location.

-We create one global warehouse for all subcontractors and one sublocation by subcontractor to avoid having one warehouse by subcontractor, which could become very difficult to manage.
+To keep is simple, a global warehouse for all subcontractors is created and then one sublocation by subcontractor should be created to avoid having one warehouse by subcontractor, which could become very difficult to manage.

 Configuration